Icenium/icenium-cli/README.md

 * You can run your apps in the device simulator on Windows systems.
 * You can run your apps in the device simulator on OS X systems.
 * You can debug your code with the built-in debug tools in the device simulator on Windows systems.
+* You can debug your code with the built-in debug tools in the device simulator on OS X systems.
 * You can debug your iOS and Android apps while running on connected iOS and Android devices on Windows systems.
 * You can fetch Apache Cordova custom plugins from the Apache Cordova Plugin Registry and import them into your projects.
 * You can enable and disable the Apache Cordova core and integrated plugins.